Performance Analysis and User Association Optimization for Wireless Network Aided by Multiple Intelligent Reflecting

-First, we evaluate the computational efficiency of the BB algorithm and the performance of the sequential update algorithm as compared to the full enumeration in solving (P1) and (P2), respectively, by considering a small-size network with less number of IRSs or $J$ than that shown in Fig.\,\ref{topology} (since the full enumeration is computationally hard to implement for $J=30$).
-The number of IRS reflecting elements is set to $M=1000$.
-In Table \ref{time}, we show the running time (in second) of two optimal algorithms for solving (P1) with $J=8, 10$ and $12$.
+First, we evaluate the computational efficiency of the BB algorithm and the successive refinement algorithm as compared to the full enumeration in solving (P1).
+The number of IRS reflecting elements is set to $M=300$.
+In Table \ref{time}, we show the running time (in second) of two optimal algorithms for solving (P1) with $J=6, 7$ and $8$.
 It is observed that the BB algorithm takes much less running time than full enumeration to obtain the optimal solution to (P1), and the saving in time becomes more significant as $J$ increases.
-Fig.\,\ref{ExausvsProp} shows the network common SINRs in the case with BS power control by the proposed sequential update algorithm as compared to the full enumeration versus $J$.
-It is observed that the proposed algorithm can achieve a comparable performance to the full enumeration over the whole range of IRS numbers considered, yet with substantially lower complexity.
+In addition, the proposed successive refinement algorithm is observed to take even less running time than the BB algorithm.